yuemily12/Nara-Chrome-Extension-Additions/README.md

 2. **Generate Tasks**: Nara creates a list of five simple to-do items based on your selection. 📝
 3. **Interactive Tasks**: Tasks are displayed dynamically, allowing you to delete, toggle, or reorder them as needed. ⌨️
 4. **Earn Rewards**: Complete tasks and receive rewards, making your day a little more satisfying. 💡

+Every day is a new day to feel better.

 ## Future Plans 🚀